XuminGaoGithub/XuminGaoGithub.github.io/_pages/Handpose_InteractiveControl.md

 </p>

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-To address the limitations of hand gesture interaction methods in practical scenarios, including the complexity of sensor-based interaction and the high cost and distance constraints of 3D vision reconstruction, this work developed an intelligent human–robot interactive mobile grasping robot based on monocular vision–based hand gesture detection and recognition.
+To address the limitations of hand gesture interaction methods in practical scenarios, such as the complexity of sensor-based interaction and the high cost and distance constraints of 3D vision reconstruction, this work developed an intelligent human–robot interactive mobile grasping robot based on monocular vision–based hand gesture detection and recognition.
 </p>

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
 In terms of the hardware system, a tracked mobile platform is employed as the carrier, integrating an Arduino control board, a servo-driven mechanical gripper, a PcDuino with a camera module for real-time visual monitoring, and wireless communication technology.
 The Arduino is responsible for executing motion commands of the tracked vehicle and controlling the opening and closing of the mechanical gripper.
-The PcDuino captures environmental video and transmits the video stream to the PC via mjpg-streamer.
-After performing gesture recognition on the received video stream, the PC sends corresponding control commands to the Arduino through wireless communication, thereby realizing interactive actions such as movement, turning, and object grasping.
+The PcDuino captures environmental video and transmits the video stream to the PC via mjpg-streamer, thereby enabling remote monitoring of the robot.
+On the PC side, corresponding hand gestures are performed based on the remotely monitored environment and then recognized, after which the information is transmitted wirelessly to the Arduino board to interactively control the robot's movement and grasping.
 </p>

 <div style="